coffee-tools/coffee/docs/docs-book/src/introduction.md

 if you want to contribute with ideas please submit an [issue](https://github.com/coffee-tools/coffee/issues) or if you want to contribute please read our [hacking guide](./contributing-to-coffee.md)

+In addition, consider subscribing to [our mailing list](https://lists.sr.ht/~vincenzopalazzo/coffee-dev)